Skip to main content Skip to footer

 3.1.
 Partner/Community Group

-A community-based volunteer Group on behalf of a not-for-profit, incorporated group or organization or an established community association or group.
+A community-based volunteer group on behalf of a not-for-profit, incorporated group OR organization OR an established community association or group.

 3.2.
 Active Sports Fields

-An active sports field is a park/field asset which is maintained to be used for a specific sport or activity on a regular basis, likely by multiple users.
+A park/field asset which is maintained to be used for a specific sport or activity on a regular basis, likely by multiple users.

 3.2.1.
 Softball/Baseball Complex